erickbytes/lofipython/content/blog/validating-.rst-links-with-rst-url-validator.rst

   :alt: validate .rst document urls with python

-It parses each url tag, checks for required characters and sends a HEAD request to the url to check if it still loads successfully.
+It parses each url tag, checks for required characters and sends a `HEAD <https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/HEAD>`__ request to the url to check if it still loads successfully.
 Some websites return status codes like 403 (permission denied), 301 (redirect), or 404 (page not found).
 If the status code returned is 200, it's safe to say the page loaded.

-This script helped me find a bunch of broken links on my older post.
-I used this script to refresh or clean up tons on this blog.
+This script helped me find and fix or remove a bunch of broken links on the older posts on this blog.
 If you're working with .rst documents, give it a try!